 These parameters are extremely important for performing buildings and passive houses, however, they are often overlooked by both designers and window manufacturers.

 We already covered a variety of topics on windows and glazings as part of the thermal envelope, such as the thermal transmittance of glass, Ug, the glass edge thermal bridge PSIg, as well as finite elements analysis to estimate design surface temperatures (fRsi factor), in order to avoid the risk of mold and condensation.

-In a dedicated article, we’re going to describe how silly it is to evaluate the quality of a window or a door by its average Uw value alone, even if it is calculated according to ISO 10077-2.
-About ISO 15099, we reserve judgement until we gain more confidence with the norm.
+We’re going to describe how silly it is to evaluate the quality of a window or a door by its average Uw value alone, even if it is calculated according to ISO 10077-2.
+About ISO 15099, we reserve judgment until we gain more confidence with the norm.

 Thinking of window quality through its Uw value is as silly as saying that a zebra is a “light grey” or “dark grey” horse: it does not make sense.